 Women are having a struggle to wake up, as are men, and we will weave the influence men have had into this tapestry because indeed, both sexes are inextricably entangled.
 The tragedy is that unconscious men and women cause suffering for themselves as individuals and compound their pain by projecting on one another.
 Such is the tangled web the sleepwalker spins.

-Historian Barbara Tuchman saw the plague of the 14th century which by 1361 had killed up to one-half of the population of Europe as the catalyst of a paradigm shift.
+Historian Barbara Tuchman saw the plague of the 14th century, which by 1361 had killed up to one-half of the population of Europe, as the catalyst of a paradigm shift.
 This catastrophe, in her view, radically changed the “fixed order” and the relationship of men to women.
 The fixed order Tuchman refers to is the hierarchical order of the feudal system: king, prince, dukes, all the way down to the serfs.
-Equally rigid was the hierarchy of the Church: pope, bishops, clerics, laity, all fixed in their place by divine decree, which was really the “dictate” of the power and control energy center of the false-self survival strategy.
+Equally rigid was the hierarchy of the Church: pope, bishops, clerics, laity, all fixed in their place by divine decree—which was really the “dictate” of the power and control energy center of the false-self survival strategy, by the way.
 However, as some of us have come to realize, the false self, the real villain of our story was there from the beginning.

 More than men, women tend to have an identity which expresses itself as compassion.
 This is good right?
 We have all seen it.
 Many women are so good at responding to the needs of others that those who are in relationship to her come to expect and in some cases even demand that nurturing.
 This often results in stressful and unbalanced relationships where women do most of the giving while others do most of the receiving.

-We have warned in essays and articles about the self-destructive nature of the current prevailing worldview and the associated identities; women exemplify this threat in alarming ways.
+We have warned in essays, articles and on the Simple Reality blog about the self-destructive nature of the current prevailing worldview and the associated identities; women exemplify this threat in alarming ways.
 Looking up to male role models, supermen, many women attempt to become superwomen.
 She adds those expectations to her already overloaded schedule.
 The result is often stress, lack of sleep and serious physical and mental health problems.

 The ultimate and only true identity that any of us has is that of the True self which transcends sexual identity.
 Sex when taken as our primary identity can be very fluid and even confusing as the following two stories indicate.
 The two stories were heard on National Public Radio on the program called This American Life narrated by Ira Glass on May 1, 2004.